Dark matter searches with cosmic antideuterons: status and perspectives: Propagation in the galactic environment

 With the above definitions and assumptions, the transport equation may be solved analytically \cite{DFS,DFM}.
 We recall the main elements of the solutions (further details may be found in Refs.~\cite{DFS,DFM}).
 The $\dbar$ density $n_{\bar{d}}(r,z,E)$ is expanded through a Bessel series:

 where $J_0$ is the zeroth-order Bessel function of the first kind and $\zeta_i$ are its zeros of index $i$.
-Due to the Bessel expansion, Eq. (\ref{eq:transport}) transforms into a set of ordinary differential equations for the functions $N_i(z|E)$ (with the energy $E$ merely playing the r\^ole of a label), each with the following source term:
+Due to the Bessel expansion, Eq. (\ref{eq:transport}) transforms into a set of ordinary differential equations for the functions $N_i^E(z)$ (with the energy $E$ merely playing the role of a label), each with the following source term:

 where $J_1$ is the first-order Bessel function of the first kind.
 The solution at the Earth's position ($r=r_\odot$, $z=0$) is given by:

 where we have defined:

 and where: